 As Christians, we can all pray until we’re blue in the face, but if we’re not willing to augment our words with actions motivated by the sacrificial example of Jesus Christ, as the apostle James said rhetorically, “what use is that?”

-We who profess the name of Jesus should help meet the needs of the “less fortunate” because it’s right, not because we’re ready.
+We who profess the name of Jesus are commanded to meet the needs of the poor because it’s right, not because it’s convenient.

 Humbly in Christ,